Critical $O(d)$-equivariant biharmonic maps

-The energies \eqref{PolyEnergy} for $m \geq 2$ are higher-order analogues of the Dirichlet energy, the $m = 1$ case.
-Therefore, one can view polyharmonic maps as a generalization of harmonic maps.
+for $u \in H^1(\Omega; \cN)$, where $Du$ is the Jacobian of $u$.
+Therefore, one can view biharmonic maps as a higher-order analogue of harmonic maps.
 Different higher-order energies have been proposed.
 For example, the intrinsic bi-energy

 where $(\Delta u(x))^T$ is the orthogonal projection of $\Delta u(x)$ onto $\T_{u(x)} \cN$.
-The intrinsic energies do not depend on the embedding of $\cN$ into Euclidean space, whereas the extrinsic energies, that is, the energies given by \eqref{PolyEnergy}, do.
-This makes the intrinsic energies more natural from a geometric perspective.
-However, the intrinsic energies lack coercivity, in contrast to the extrinsic energies, which makes them difficult to work with from an analytic perspective.
-In this work we focus solely on the extrinsic energies.
+The intrinsic energy does not depend on the embedding of $\cN$ into Euclidean space, whereas the extrinsic energy, that is, the energy given by \eqref{BiEnergy}, does.
+This makes the intrinsic energy more natural from a geometric perspective.
+However, the intrinsic energy lacks coercivity, in contrast to the extrinsic energy, which makes it difficult to work with from an analytic perspective.
+In this work we focus solely on the extrinsic energy.